Get free heat pump quotes

 Something’s blocking the airflow to the unit

-Placing objects too close to the front of the heat pump can also lead to a lack of airflow, such as piling wood or parking a car right in front of the unit.
+Placing objects too close to the front of the heat pump can also restrict airflow, such as piling wood or parking a car right in front of the unit.
 Luckily, the solution is simple: clear the debris or move the objects blocking the unit.

 If you notice an odd smell coming from either the inside or outside unit of your heat pump (or from your air ducts if you have an air-to-air heat pump), it could signal the presence of mould, a pest invasion, or faulty electrical wiring.